au-ts/libgdb/examples/microkit_sddf_net/README.md

 The main limitation of this approach is that the VSCode debugger seems to really only be designed for a single inferior.
-There is a multi-target mode, but this seems to assume that the two targets are completely independent and communicate on separate connections, which is not ideal for serial as systems only have a limited number of serial ports.
-Using net would likely work better in this case, see the microkit_sddf_net example's README for more information.
+There is a multi-target mode, but this seems to assume that the two targets are completely independent and communicate on separate connections, which we currently don't support.
+This should be fairly simple to implement, only requiring a unique debugger component per component to be debugged.
+Please reach out if this might be useful to you.